The future is like a Japanese Game Show; you have no idea what's going on.

 .
 However popular they become, Insane Japanese Gameshows should never be taken seriously.

-- Saint's Row The Third contained the side mission "Professor Genki's Super Ethical Reality Climax!" (or "S.E.R.C.")
+- The game contained the side mission "Professor Genki's Super Ethical Reality Climax!" (or "S.E.R.C.")
 Players make their way through an obstacle course of lightning and fire while killing mascots and shooting targets.
 Make it to the end and you keep all the money that you earned during the run.
 Don't shoot the pandas as killing them is UNETHICAL!

-- A recent DLC was Genkibowl VII, in which the entire city is under Genki's control and the stunts are turned Up to Eleven.
+- The Genkibowl VII DLC has the entire city is under Genki's control and the stunts are turned Up to Eleven.